 SASŪ Metadata Server

-The most current release is SAS Metadata Server 9.4.
+The most recent release is SAS Metadata Server 9.4.

 Metadata server clustering, new with SAS 9.4, provides redundancy and high availability of the metadata server.
 Clustering ensures that the server will continue to operate if a server host machine fails.